zhenyuanlu/zhenyuanlu.github.io/_pages/home.md

 <!--Using background and experience working in Biomedical sciences and data science fields over the last 10 years.
 I weave healthcare and machine learning concepts together.
 Prior to NEU, I worked as a research scientist with biotech and personal care companies and helped holds patents on disease diagnosis and healthcare inventions funded by the government and institutions.

 I am actively contributing to open source projects on creating user-friendly R-shiny app and machine learning implementations.
-When I am not at work, I am a photographer with my own studio taking photos included but not limited to human-beings, driver-only road trips, etc.
+When I am not at work, I am a photographer with my own studio taking photos included but not limited to human-beings, driver-only road trips, etc.-->

 <p>
 <span class="social-buttons">